I wanted to suffer quietly and beautifully

 my hand trailing listless in your wake

-no real difference between a choice and a mistake
+no real difference between a

 the stars led me everywhere but gone